rcullito/yapi/README.md

 #### Config

-yapi checks `-pc` option or `pipe.json` file in the current working directory for pipe configuration file.
-Pipe configuration file contains information about clients which is used for remote system connections.
+yapi checks `-pc` option or `pipe.json` file in the current working directory for the pipe configuration file.
+The pipe configuration file contains information about clients which is used for remote system connections.
 Here is the default `pipe.json` file.

 ```